Despite its incredible popularity, few people know the complex history of football and its deep roots in England.

 And, as a result of these meetings, Morley became the Football Association’s first secretary and eventually its second president.
 Morley eventually wrote the official Laws of the Game, which now are the basis to the current FIFA rules that are used to this day in football clubs throughout the world.

-Where was football invented?
+Was football invented in England or Scotland?
 There is a huge debate between the people of Scotland and England about who invented the game that’s played today throughout the world.

 Many people in Scotland believe that it was the Scottish who invented the football we play to this day.
 This is because the Scottish played a similar sport for over 500 years in the north of Scotland which involved passing a ball with their feet and running with the ball at the same.